merumerutho/LOVJ/README.md

 ```sh
 love .
 ```
-This will launch *LOVELive2P*, which will load the default demo contained in the "demos" folder.
+This will launch *LOVJ*, which will load the default demo contained in the "demos" folder.

 - To test the communication, go into the "test_publisher" folder and run again:
 ```sh